spinnaker/kleat/README.md

   persistent store type is enabled.
 Kleat does not recognize this field and instead requires that the flag `enabled: true` be set on the persistent store that should be used.
+- Halyard specified `canary.serviceIntegrations` as a list, with each integration specifying its type under a `name` key.
+Kleat requires `canary.serviceIntegrations` to be specified as a map with each type as a key.
+You are only required to specify an entry for each integration type you wish to configure.
+For example, if you are using GCS as your canary persistent store and Prometheus as your metric source, your `canary.serviceIntegrations` block is only required to have `google` and `prometheus` entries.

 #### Optional Changes